stormbl8/onetimeshare/README.md

 - **Trigger**: A push to the `master` branch will automatically trigger the CI/CD pipeline.
 - **Process**: The pipeline, defined in `.github/workflows/ci.yml`, performs the following steps:
-    1. Builds a production-ready, multi-stage Docker image using the root `Dockerfile`.
+    1. Builds a production-ready, single-container Docker image using the root `Dockerfile`.
     2. Tags the image with the version number defined in the `.env` file.
     3. Pushes the tagged image to the GitHub Container Registry (ghcr.io).
     4. Updates the `CHANGELOG.md` file based on your `README.md`.